McArctic/OpenTurret/docs/SETUP.md

 - `.idea/` is ignored, as it records CLion paths valid on one machine only
 - The SDK is external to the repository and located through `PICO_SDK_PATH`

 On an additional machine, complete steps 1 through 3 once, then clone and build.
-The SDK may reside at a different path on each machine with no repository changes.
+The SDK and the toolchain may reside at different paths on each machine with no repository changes.
+Toolchain paths in particular include a version number, so they rarely match between installations.
+Resolve them per machine using the commands in step 3 and never copy a path from another system.

 Pull before starting work and push when finished, otherwise changes will have to be merged between machines.